 Entry Description Host Name Name or IP address of your target device Port Port that the SSH service is running on, typically 22 User name User to authenticate as Authentication type Password and Private Key are both supported Password Password for the entered user name Private key file Private key file created for ssh connection Passphrase Passphrase used with private key selected above

 You can use either a password or a key file and passphrase for authentication.
-For many development scenarios, password authentication is sufficient.
-If you prefer to use a public/private key file, you can create a new one or reuse an existing one.
-Currently only RSA and DSA keys are supported.
+For many development scenarios, password authentication is sufficient, but key files are more secure.
+If you already have a key pair, it's possible to reuse it.
+Currently Visual Studio only supports RSA and DSA keys for remote connections.

 Choose the Connect button to attempt a connection to the remote computer.

-If the connection succeeds, Visual Studio will begin configuring IntelliSense to use the remote headers.
+If the connection succeeds, Visual Studio configures IntelliSense to use the remote headers.
 For more information, see IntelliSense for headers on remote systems.

 If the connection fails, the entry boxes that need to be changed are outlined in red.